 Brownson was born into a Universalist (i.e., religiously liberal) Vermont family.
 His father died when he was two.
 Destitute, his mother gave him up to a Congregationalist couple when he was six years old.
 His new family did not attend church because they found the preaching in the local Congregational church too evangelical; they taught Orestes the basics of the Reform tradition, but otherwise his early religious development centered on private Bible study.

 At age fourteen, Brownson was reclaimed by his mother, who was then living in Ballston, near Saratoga, New York.
-He apprenticed to a newspaper editor with what might now be called socialist leanings, and was duly displeased with the distinctions of wealth and class he saw in the resort community that was his new home.
+He apprenticed to a newspaper editor who had socialist leanings, under whose tutelage he became displeased with the distinctions of wealth and class he saw in the resort community that was his new home.
 In adolescence, he read some Unitarian literature that not only failed to impress him, it made him doubt all religion.
 At age seventeen, he declared himself an atheist.
 His first period of private unbelief would last about two years.
 At nineteen he wavered, joined a Presbyterian church, had a negative experience, and came away further reinforced in his unbelief.
 His second period of private unbelief would last about five years.

 After further study and thought, in 1825 Brownson declared himself once more a Universalist and studied for the ministry.
 He was ordained in 1826, serving in a variety of churches.
 In 1827 he married; in 1828 he moved to Auburn, where he became editor of a Universalist paper, the Gospel Advocate and Independent Investigator.
 There he would enter upon his third period of unbelief.
 But this one would be exceedingly public.